Seneca-ICTOER/OSL645/docs/Labs/lab3.md

 The current user home directory is: /home/murray.saul
 ```

-20. Exit your Matrix session, and log back into your Matrix session.
+5. Close your terminal and launch a new one.
-21. Re-run the **hello.bash** shell script by just using the name.
+6. Re-run the **hello.bash** shell script by just using the name.

 - What did you notice?
 - The setting of the **PATH** environment variable only worked in the current session only.
 - If you exit the current Matrix session, then the recently changed settings for environment variables will be lost.
 - You will in a future tutorial how to set environment variables in **start-up** files.

-22. Issue the following Linux command to run a checking script:
+7. Issue the following Linux command to run a checking script:

 ```bash
 ~ops145/t3-check-6 | more